Seabastian writes about fashion and beautiful occasions, including weddings.

 The late 1980s into the early part of the 1990s were the true heyday of the supermodel.
 They had graduated from a way to display designer clothing, to a marketing force, to a full-fledged celebrity phenomenon.
 Supermodels were everywhere; they appeared on talk shows, were bestsellers in the gossip rags, they had roles in movies (though not all were well received) and hosted tv shows (Cindy Crawford hosted House of Style on MTV from 1989-1995).
 In their official role as the most glamorous people in society, supermodels were often photographed living the high life at trendy nightclubs, and even launched their own clothing and fashion lines.
 Their immense fame gave the models of the '80s and '90s the ability to turn their careers into multi-million dollar enterprises.

 Cindy Crawford in 1994 Pepsi Ad

 "We Don't Wake Up For Less Than $10,000 A Day"

 The first trio of ultra-supermodels was the Trinity: Naomi Campbell, Linda Evangelista, and Christy Turlington.
 Each of the models was a mega-star in her own right, and together, they were a force to be reckoned with.
 They were the go-to girls for fashion designers like Versace, every fashion magazine, and advertisers.
 The popularity of the Trinity meant that they could virtually name their own price.
 In 1991, Christy Turlington landed a Maybelline cosmetics contract that paid her $800,000 for only twelve days of work!
 Perhaps it was sweet deals like that which led Linda Evangelista to utter her notorious comment, “We don't wake up for less than $10,000 a day.” to Vogue in 1990.
-Whether Evangelista's remarks were as spoiled and bratty as they were taken to be at the time (her comment caused a huge uproar) or she was merely trying to jokingly make a point, if anything the only inaccuracy was that her base sum was too low.
-Although it did not come across well, Evangelista made a valid observation: the power had shifted in the fashion realm, and it was all in the well-manicured hands of the models.
+Whether Evangelista's remarks were as spoiled and bratty as they were taken to be at the time (her comment caused a huge uproar) or she was merely trying to jokingly make a point, the only inaccuracy was that her base sum was too low.
+Although her observation did not come across well, it was valid: the power had shifted in the fashion realm, and it was all in the well-manicured hands of the models.